shirleysurelyho/roman-hls-cosmology.github.io/workshops/index.md

 ---
 ---

-## Enabling Cosmological Resonances Between WFIRST and LSST, September 13, 2016 - September 15, 2016, Pasadena, CA
+## First Community Workshop: Enabling Cosmological Resonances Between WFIRST and LSST, September 13, 2016 - September 15, 2016, Pasadena, CA

 This science-focused workshop will explore the scientific synergies between LSST and WFIRST, with a focus on cosmology.
 It is jointly organized by the WFIRST HLS Cosmology Science Investigation Team (SIT) and the LSST Dark Energy Science Collaboration (DESC).
-Presentations and agenda are available https://conference.ipac.caltech.edu/wfirst_lsst/ .
+Presentations and agenda are available <https://conference.ipac.caltech.edu/wfirst_lsst/>.

 ---
 ---